Ceramic Wall Plaques

 Blue Ceramic Wall Plaques

 Fundraising activities are planned for more Penge Heritage Trail blue ceramic plaques.
-The first of these is planned for the Old Police Station, to be funded by Bromley Council.
-The second is planned for Hollywood film star Lionel Atwill in Lennard Road; a second is planned for award-winning journalist Monica Furlong in Station Road.
+The first of these has now been installed on the Old Police Station, funded by Bromley Council.
+The second is planned for the Crossing-Keeper’s Cottage at Penge East Station.
+Another for Hollywood film star Lionel Atwill in Lennard Road; a fourth is planned for award-winning journalist Monica Furlong in Station Road.
 Other possibilities are for composer Arthur Carnall in Avington Grove, Mrs Isabella Beeton (of household management fame) at Anerley Station, and various blue plaques on Grade 2 listed buildings.

 Installing a blue plaque is not straightforward.
 Permission has to be sought from the house owners, legal niceties have to be negotiated and money has to be raised.
 This will all take time.